ethanuppal/asmpong/README.md

 - `poll`
 - `read`

-This list will diminish over time as I reduce dependencies on the C/POSIX.
+This list will diminish over time as I reduce dependencies on the C/POSIX library, but likely not by much.

 **There's PYTHON!
 What's that about?**